-The LM43600-Q1 integrates an internal LDO to generate V{CC} for control circuitry and MOSFET drivers.
+The LM43601-Q1 integrates an internal LDO to generate V{CC} for control circuitry and MOSFET drivers.
 The nominal voltage for V{CC} is 3.3 V. The VCC pin is the output of the LDO and must be properly bypassed.
-A high quality ceramic capacitor with 2.2 μ F to 10 μ F capacitance and 6.3 V or higher rated voltage should be placed as close as possible to VCC and grounded to the exposed PAD and ground pins.
-The VCC output pin should not be loaded, left floating, or shorted to ground during operation.
-Shorting VCC to ground during operation may cause damage to the LM43600-Q1.
+Place a high-quality ceramic capacitor with 2.2-μF to 10-μF capacitance and 6.3-V or higher rated voltage as close as possible to VCC and grounded to the exposed PAD and ground pins.
+The VCC output pin must not be loaded, left floating, or shorted to ground during operation.
+Shorting VCC to ground during operation may cause damage to the LM43601-Q1.

-Undervoltage lockout (UVLO) prevents the LM43600-Q1 from operating until the V{CC} voltage exceeds 3.14 V (typical).
+Undervoltage lockout (UVLO) prevents the LM43601-Q1 from operating until the V{CC} voltage exceeds 3.14 V (typical).
 The V{CC} UVLO threshold has 567 mV of hysteresis (typically) to prevent undesired shuting down due to temperary V{IN} droops.

 The internal LDO has two inputs: primary from VIN and secondary from BIAS input.
 The BIAS input powers the LDO when V{BIAS} is higher than the change-over threshold.
-Power loss of an LDO is calculated by I{LDO} $(V{IN-LDO} - V{OUT-LDO})$.
+Power loss of an LDO is calculated by $I{LDO} \times (V{IN-LDO} - V{OUT-LDO})$.
 The higher the difference between the input and output voltages of the LDO, the more power loss occur to supply the same output current.
-The BIAS input is designed to reduce the difference of the input and output voltages of the LDO to reduce power loss and improve LM43600-Q1 efficiency, especially at light load.
-It is recommended to tie the BIAS pin to V{OUT} when $V{OUT} \ge 3.3 \text{V}$.
-The BIAS pin should be grounded in applications with V{OUT} less than 3.3 V. BIAS input can also come from an external voltage source, if available, to reduce power loss.
-When used, a 1μF to 10μF high quality ceramic capacitor is recommended to bypass the BIAS pin to ground.
+The BIAS input is designed to reduce the difference of the input and output voltages of the LDO to reduce power loss and improve LM43601-Q1 efficiency, especially at light load.
+TI recommends that the BIAS pin be tied to V{OUT} when $V{OUT} \ge 3.3V$.
+Ground the BIAS pin in applications with V{OUT} less than 3.3 V. BIAS input can also come from an external voltage source, if available, to reduce power loss.
+When used, a 1-μF to 1-0μF high-quality ceramic capacitor is recommended to bypass the BIAS pin to ground.

-7.3.6 Soft-Start and Voltage Tracking (SS/TRK)
+7.3.6 Soft Start and Voltage Tracking (SS/TRK)

-The LM43600-Q1 has a flexible and easy to use start up rate control pin: SS/TRK.
-Soft-start feature is to prevent inrush current impacting the LM43600-Q1 and its supply when power is first applied.
-Soft-start is achieved by slowly ramping up the target regulation voltage when the device is first enabled or powered up.
+The LM43601-Q1 has a flexible and easy-to-use start-up rate control pin: SS/TRK.
+The soft-start feature is to prevent inrush current impacting the LM43601-Q1 and its supply when power is first applied.
+Soft start is achieved by slowly ramping up the target regulation voltage when the device is first enabled or powered up.

-The simplest way to use the device is to leave the SS/TRK pin open circuit or floating.
-The LM43600-Q1 will employ the internal soft-start control ramp and start up to the regulated output voltage in 4.1 ms typically.
+The simplest way to use the device is to leave the SS/TRK pin open circuit.
+The LM43601-Q1 employs the internal soft-start control ramp and start-up to the regulated output voltage in 4.1 ms typically.

-In applications with a large amount of output capacitors, or higher V{OUT} , or other special requirements, the soft-start time can be extended by connecting an external capacitor C{SS} from SS/TRK pin to AGND.
-Extended soft-start time further reduces the supply current needed to charge up output capacitors and supply any output loading.
-An internal current source ($I{SSC} = 2.2 \,\mu\text{A}$) charges C{SS} and generates a ramp from 0 V to V{FB} to control the ramp-up rate of the output voltage.
+In applications with a large amount of output capacitors, or higher V{OUT}, or other special requirements, the softstart time can be extended by connecting an external capacitor C{SS} from SS/TRK pin to AGND.
+Extended softstart time further reduces the supply current needed to charge up output capacitors and supply any output loading.
+An internal current source ($I{SSC} = 2.2 \ \mu$ A) charges C{SS} and generates a ramp from 0 V to V{FB} to control the ramp-up rate of the output voltage.
 For a desired soft start time t{SS} , the capacitance for C{SS} can be found by

-$$C{SS} = I{SSC} \times t{SS}$$ (2)
+$$C{SS} = I{SSC} \times t{SS}$$